 In practice, full fibre plans are available at similar prices and offer meaningfully better speeds and reliability.
 For most customers, the part-fibre option is worth skipping unless full fibre isn't yet available at their address.

-At this tier the plans are essentially identical, with NOW marginally cheaper.
+At this tier the plans are essentially identical in price and features.
 Both include a home phone line, Sky Broadband Shield parental controls, and access to the WiFi Max add-on.

 Read more in our NOW Broadband review and our Sky broadband review.